 Family Law Attorneys

-We are family law attorneys based in Columbia and Annapolis Maryland.
-We represent clients throughout the state of Maryland in a wide range of family law matters, including divorce, prenuptial agreements, child custody, visitation and support, guardianship, adoption and name changes.
-Our family law attorney team also represent clients in a select group of criminal offenses, including DWI/DUI and traffic violations.
-No matter what type of case you have, we are never too busy to talk to you and keep you informed of what we are doing for you.
+We are family law attorneys based in Columbia and Annapolis, Maryland.
+We represent clients throughout the state of Maryland in a wide range of family law circumstances, including divorce, prenuptial agreements, child custody, visitation and support, guardianship, adoption and name changes.

-As family law attorneys, our clients often tell us that we are good listeners.
-We believe that our ability to truly listen to our clients is one of the most important things we do.
-Our lawyers approach each case, each divorce, each issue with respect for our client and an appreciation for his or her unique situation.
+As family law attorneys, our clients often tell us that we are great listeners.
+We believe that our ability to truly listen to the needs of our clients is one of the most important things we do.
+We approach each situation with respect for our client and an appreciation for his or her distinctive situation.

 Every Family Law matter is unique in that every case involves different types of people, emotions, circumstances and economic concerns.
 To solve your family law issue requires an intimate knowledge and understanding of you and your family dynamic.

 Until recently, Maryland law required a one-year legal separation period for all couples seeking divorce except in cases of domestic violence or adultery.
 The clock starts the day that parties cease to live together, and starts over if they move back in with each other at any point.
-In 2016, the law was modified to allow couples with no minor children and a marital separation agreement (MSA) to forego the waiting period.
+(MSA) to forego the waiting period.

 Child support is determined based on the Maryland Child Support Guidelines.